 Customers may self-certify by signing a “self-certification” form (e.g., similar to SCE Form 904) stating that they meet the small business eligibility requirements.
 An implementer noted that self-certification for this proposal is key to simplifying the qualification when using gross revenue and number of employees, which will likely be used most since the energy levels are so low.

+A participant also requested clarification on whether or how a customer with less than three years of revenue data could qualify as a small-sized business using the revenue requirement.

+Support for Proposal 4A

 CPUC staff supported this definition for the following reasons:

 The definition is based on data specific to the California market.